osg-htc/networking/docs/perfsonar/install-testpoint.md

 ``` bash /opt/perfsonar-tp/tools_scripts/perfSONAR-pbr-nm.sh --generate-config-auto
 ```

-Note: The auto-generator intentionally skips NICs that have neither an IPv4 nor an IPv6 gateway (e.g., management-only NICs) to avoid writing non-functional NetworkManager profiles.
+Note: The auto-generator intentionally skips NICs that have neither an IPv4 nor an IPv6 gateway (e.g., management-onlyNICs) to avoid writing non-functional NetworkManager profiles.
 To include such a NIC in the configuration, set an explicit gateway or mark it as `DEFAULT_ROUTE_NIC` in `/etc/perfSONAR-multi-nic-config.conf`.

 Review and adjust /etc/perfSONAR-multi-nic-config.conf if needed.